OUR COUNSELLORS HELP PARENTS WITH:

 • child and adolescent adjustment to changes

-• any personal issues of the parents – guilt, emotional dysregulation and volatility and more.
+• any personal issues of the parents – guilt, emotional dysregulation and more.

 THROUGH COUNSELLING YOU CAN: